ItsTejasSharma/Ultralytics/README.md

 ## Overview

-This repository contains the implementation of our improved YOLO-based approach for fire and smoke detection.
+This repository contains the implementation of **A Dual Track YOLO-based Network with Multi-Scale Feature Fusion for Fire and Smoke Detection**, our improved YOLO-based approach for fire and smoke detection.
 Our method achieves state-of-the-art detection accuracy on the D-Fire dataset, offering enhanced precision in challenging scenarios.

-We propose a novel deep learning model that, for the first time in this domain, integrates a dual-branch structure combining CNN and Swin Transformer.
+To achieve these results, we propose a novel deep learning model that, for the first time in this domain, integrates a dual-branch structure combining CNN and Swin Transformer.
 The model enhances multi-scale feature representation through SPPF, optimizes channel information via ECA, and achieves efficient feature fusion with BiFPN.
 Furthermore, the detection head employs a decoupled structure to improve overall performance and robustness.

 ## Key Modifications and Contributions